IEP Present Levels

 And there’s your problem.
 The team is not going to develop goals to address anything that is not listed in Present Levels.

-By now, you should have seen a pop-up inviting you to take my 5-day IEP Troubleshooting Course.
-Download the workbook, take the course.
+If you wish to dig deeper into your IEP issues, I created a 5-day IEP Troubleshooting Course.
 And you can read this portion on Present Levels and use the Present Levels checklist to get you started.

 The discussion about Present Levels starts around page 126-127.